AppleScript: Script launchers

-AppleScript resources
+Resources

 AppleScript Libraries

 Re-usable AppleScript modules (available since OS X Mavericks), written in AppleScript or AppleScriptObjC and saved as script files or bundles in certain locations, that can be called from other scripts.
 When saved as a bundle, a library can include an AppleScript dictionary (sdef) file, thus functioning like a scripting addition but written in AppleScript or AppleScriptObjC.

 AppleScript Studio

 A framework for attaching Cocoa interfaces to AppleScript applications, part of the Xcode package in Mac OS X 10.4 and 10.5, now deprecated in favor of AppleScriptObjC.

 AppleScriptObjC

 A Cocoa development software framework, also called AppleScript/Objective-C or ASOC, part of the Xcode package since Mac OS X Snow Leopard.
 AppleScriptObjC allows AppleScripts to use Cocoa classes and methods directly.
 The following table shows the availability of AppleScriptObjC in various versions of macOS:

-AppleScriptObjC can be used in all subsequent Mac OS X verisions.
+AppleScriptObjC can be used in all subsequent Mac OS X versions.

 Automator

 A graphical, modular editing environment in which workflows are built up from actions.
 It is intended to duplicate many of the functions of AppleScript without the necessity for programming knowledge.
 Automator has an action specifically designed to contain and run AppleScripts, for tasks that are too complex for Automator's simplified framework.